bcgov/agri-nmp/.github/ISSUE_TEMPLATE/bug.md

 **Actual Behaviour**
 A clear and concise description of what actually happens.

+**Implications**
+A clear and concise description of any implications.

 ** Steps To Reproduce**
 Steps to reproduce the behaviour:
 1. Go to '...'